Thank you for your interest in partnering with Everett Public Schools as a volunteer!

 4. Complete safety training and requirements

 A volunteer's training is determined by the type of volunteer activity.
 As outlined in the application process, all volunteer applicants are required to review the district's volunteer manual.
-Translated versions of manual are available in Arabic, Russian, Spanish and Vietnamese.
+Translated versions of the manuals are available in Arabic, Russian, Spanish and Vietnamese.

 A designated individual at the school or program where you wish to volunteer will provide a volunteer orientation, including sign in/out and badge processes.